George-R-Heath/NanoLocz/README.md

 ## NanoLocz Pre-Release Install:
 Options for Install:
-1. NanoLocz as MATLAB app - Requires MATLAB
+1. NanoLocz as MATLAB app - Requires MATLAB 2020a or newer + Toolboxes
 2. NanoLocz for Mac
 3. NanoLocz for Windows

 Option 1.
 NanoLocz as MATLAB app:
 Open 'NanoLocz_PreRelease.mlappinstall' file.
 This will open MATLAB if not already open and ask you to install.
 Once installed the app can be used from the apps tab.
-For quick access right click the NanoLocz app to add to Favourites and/or Quick Access Toolbar
+For quick access right click the NanoLocz app to add to Favourites and/or Quick Access Toolbar.\
+**MATLAB app requirements:** MATLAB 2020a (the newer the better), Curve Fitting Toolbox, Image Processing Toolbox, Signal Processing Toolbox, Statistics and Machine Learning Toolbox.

 Option 2.
 NanoLocz for Mac:
 Open 'Install file' folder and open 'MyAppInstaller_web' -> follow the install instructions in popup.